gokdenizozkan/ddd/README.md

 2. ~~Better and patch-oriented store service (controller etc.).~~
 3. ~~Store update requests also update Solr index.~~

+#### f13: Logging

+1. Prepare logging configurations.
+2. Insert logging statements to certain parts of the code.

+#### f14: Swagger Documentation

+1. Add fundamental swagger documentation

+#### f15: Dockerised Deployment

+1. Dockerise the application

-### Features to be implemented after release
+### Features can be implemented after release

-- Pageable spatialRecommendation listing (thanks to modifiable query structure).
+- Pageable Recommendation listing (thanks to modifiable query structure).
 - Store rating average should be periodically calculated from scratch and updated in the store table.
+- Extend api documentation

 ## Diagrams and Relationships